We grow apples and make cider.

 Our dry ciders are bottled in the ancestral sparkling method giving the finished dry cider a pet-nat bubble.
 Occasionally, we will release a traditional method style blend giving that cider a champagne like bubble and presentation.
 Most of our medium ciders are bubbled up naturally in a Brite tank using Charmat Method, while some are carbonated.
 Seasonally we release a can blend and a bagged cider.

-We went entirely to spontaneous fermention in 2018.
+We went entirely to spontaneous fermentation in 2018.

 Which means each Keepsake Cider reflects the season and the farm.